-In the mailu docker-compose set the logging driver of the front container to journald; and set the tag to mailu-admin
+In the mailu docker-compose set the logging driver of the Admin container to journald; and set the tag to mailu-admin

 Add the /etc/fail2ban/filter.d/bad-auth.conf

 # Fail2Ban configuration file [Definition] failregex = : Authentication attempt from <HOST> has been rate-limited\.$ ignoreregex = journalmatch = CONTAINER_TAG=mailu-admin

 Add the /etc/fail2ban/jail.d/bad-auth.conf

-The above will block flagged IPs for a week, you can of course change it to you needs.
+The above will block flagged IPs for a week, you can of course change it to your needs.